 So, after graduating from Mercer University School of Law in Georgia in 1957, he turned down an opportunity to clerk for a federal judge in Alaska to return to Virginia, Illinois, and practice law with his uncle at his grandfather’s firm.

 From there, Judge Mills won the 1960 state’s attorney race in Cass County — a position his father had held — before “riding circuit” as an Illinois circuit judge beginning in 1966.
 In 1985, Judge Mills, a lifelong Republican, was recommended by a Democratic U.S. senator from his district to fill a seat in the U.S. District Court for the Central District of Illinois.
 He was nominated by President Ronald Regan in 1985 and confirmed by the U.S. Senate that same year.

-In his interview, Judge Mills discusses the reality of life in politics, the increasing rural access to justice gap, and lessons learned from more than 50 years on the bench.
-When asked why he still comes to court after assuming senior status in 1997, Judge Mills said, “Because I love it.
+In his interview, Judge Mills discussed the reality of life in politics, the increasing rural access to justice gap, and lessons learned from more than 50 years on the bench.
+When asked why he still came to court each day after assuming senior status in 1997, Judge Mills said, “Because I love it.
 It’s what I do.
 It’s all I can do.”

 Judge Mills passed away in 2023 at the age of 93.

 This interview was originally published in February 2020.